3 minute read

 Benefit #1: Increased business efficiency

-Benefit #2: Greater insight into customer behavior
+Benefit #2: Greater insight into customer behaviour

 Benefit #3: Improved data integrity